 On this page, we will share the latest Google Camera for the Moto G30 and G60 with you.
-Google camera is the stock camera app which ships with Google’s Pixel device.
+Google camera is the stock camera app that ships with Google’s Pixel device.
 The camera brings the latest HDR+ technology which improves picture quality, especially on low and mid-end phones.
 The app also includes the Night Sight feature, portrait mode, motion photos, panorama, lens blur, 60fps video, slow motion, and more.

 If you are someone who wants to install the Google Camera on your Moto G30 and G60, then this guide is for you.
 Thanks to some of the creative and hard-working developers such as Arnova8G2, BSG, and Urnyx05 who’re trying hard to make ported GCam APK files to most of the devices out there.
 The Google Camera port is now available for the Moto G30 and G60 devices.

 Download Google Camera Port for Moto G30 and G60

 - Download Google Camera 7.3.018 APK [Recommended]